 There are various payment gateways you can use.

-There are hundreds of innovations, new apps, and strategies that you can use for your eCommerce business.
-Some are easily available and some are expensive to use.
+There are hundreds of innovations, new apps, and great strategies that you can use for your ecommerce business.
+Some are easily available while others are more expensive to use.

-Confidently, your business will benefit from the tips I have listed here.
+I can say with confidence that your business will benefit from the tips I have listed here if you use them.

-You have to find the balance between giving top-notch and memorable customer experience while striving for cost-efficiency.
+You have to find the perfect balance between giving a top-notch and memorable customer experience while striving for cost-efficiency.